Inspiration Matters

 One example of a different model, there are many, is the Montessori Method.
 In the late 19th century, a woman named Maria Montessori started to develop a method of education.
 She was a scientist who created her method mainly through observation and careful use of the scientific method.
 She was inspired by the idea that every person has an inner teacher and that their inner teacher can be cultivated.
 Her method leans on inquiry-based learning.
 After living through two world wars, she also had a dream that education could be a way to cultivate peace in the world.

-Her inspiration was not to create a workforce to feed industry, it was the idea of the child as a genius and to make the world more welcoming for all people.
+Her inspiration was not to create a workforce to feed industry.
+It was the idea of the child as a genius and to make the world more welcoming for all people.

 Aspire Savannah does not follow the Industrial Model of Education.
 We're new enough and small enough not to be saddled with a preexisting bureaucratic authority to slow innovation.
 We have the luxury of picking our own inspirations.
 We follow an inquiry-based model, not an industrial model.
 We are inspired by the Montessori Method, Joseph Renzulli's Three Ring Concept of Giftedness, The Autonomous Learner Model of Gifted Education and other innovators in the realm of inquiry-based learning.
-We are inspired by the idea of our learners finding their genius through personalized inquiry to become their best selves, for their own inner joy and ultimatly to share with the world.
-After all, someday they will be the stewards of our world.
+We are inspired by the idea of our learners finding their genius through personalized inquiry to become their best selves, for their own inner joy and ultimately to share with the world.
+After all, someday, they will be the stewards of our world.

 Inspiration matters, it shapes everything that happens downline.
 What has inspired the learning model you most connect with?
 Is it an "alternative" to the Industrial Model?
+In the next post, we'll look at industrial vs inquiry and what inspired the two models.

 Instagram